norpie/mirabel/README.md

 > "If there's anything more important than my ego around, I want it caught and shot now."
 >
-> — Douglas Adams, The Hitchhiker’s Guide to the Galaxy
+> — Zaphod Beeblebrox, *The Hitchhiker’s Guide to the Galaxy*

 ## Overview